-Press releases can be a terrific addition to your copywriting toolkit and can be yet another way to win your client’s devotion.
+Press releases can be a terrific addition to your copywriting tool kit and can be yet another way to win your client’s devotion.
 However, there’s one big mistake that many press release writers make that leaves their clients feeling like they wasted their money.

 Full disclosure: I went to school for public relations (majored in it, actually).
 I quickly discovered that I liked the writing of releases much more than I liked the pitching of the stories.

 I also quickly discovered that many PR firms will take a client’s business (and money), even if they don’t think they can get them any press coverage.
 They may try valiantly to get them on the news or in the paper, but they often know from the outset that their client’s “news” probably isn’t going to get any pickup.

 The “news” that the client wants to get coverage for often isn’t news.
 People inside the organization care that they participated in a book drive for the local library, but the general public doesn’t.

-I’m giving you all of this back story and context because the best tip I can give you for writing press releases is the thing that is most likely to make them useful and also the thing that most press release writers forget: newsworthiness.
+I’m giving you all this backstory and context because the best tip I can give you for writing press releases is the thing that is most likely to make them useful and also the thing that most press release writers forget: newsworthiness.

 When you write a press release for a client, you must find a way to make it newsworthy.

 Believe it or not, that’s the number one thing that press release writers fail to do.
-More often than not, they get tasked with writing a release for a client and they put their focus into quickly churning out a well-written release—instead of even thinking about whether that release will even get any attention.
+More often than not, they get tasked with writing a release for a client, and they put their focus into quickly churning out a well-written release.
+However, they should be thinking about whether that release will even get any attention.